Rain is a fact of nature, whether we like it or not. There’s no reason you should let it stop you from going camping.

 For a start, cotton is great at absorbing moisture.
 As much as 2,700% of its own weight in moisture can be absorbed, to be precise.

-You don’t need us to tell you that that’s the last thing you want while out camping when it’s raining.
-It’ll also take forever to get dry, due to how much water it will absorb.
+Obviously, that that’s the last thing you want to wear while out in the rain.
+Cotton also takes forever to get dry, due to how much water it will absorb.
 It is also one of the heavier materials around, especially when soaked through with water or sweat.

 Use Waterproof Outerwear